Aantrreksh/sql-query/terraform.md

    terraform init
    ```

 4. Create a Terraform execution plan.
-The Terraform execution plan summarizes all the actions that need to be run to create the {{site.data.keyword.sqlquery_full}} service instance in your account.
+The Terraform execution plan summarizes all the actions that have to be run to create the {{site.data.keyword.sqlquery_short}} service instance in your account.

    ```
    terraform plan
    ```

-5. Create the {{site.data.keyword.sqlquery_full}} service instance in the {{site.data.keyword.cloud_notm}}.
+5. Create the {{site.data.keyword.sqlquery_short}} service instance in the {{site.data.keyword.cloud_notm}}.

    ```
    terraform apply
    ```

-6. From the [{{site.data.keyword.cloud_notm}} resource dashboard](https://cloud.ibm.com/resources){: external}, find the {{site.data.keyword.sqlquery_full}} service instance that you created.
+6. In the [{{site.data.keyword.cloud_notm}} resource dashboard](https://cloud.ibm.com/resources){: external}, find the {{site.data.keyword.sqlquery_short}} service instance that you created.

-7. Optional: User-managed key encryption is desired

-  You can also create a {{site.data.keyword.sqlquery_short}} instance with user-managed key encryption.
-You need the instance id and the rootkey id of a {{site.data.keyword.keymanagementserviceshort}} instance.
-Add the parameter section as shown below into the main.tf file.
+7. You can also create a {{site.data.keyword.sqlquery_short}} instance with user-managed key encryption (optional).
+You need the instance ID and the rootkey ID of a {{site.data.keyword.keymanagementserviceshort}} instance.
+Add the following parameter section into the `main.tf` file.

   ```
   resource "ibm_resource_instance" "resource_instance" {